mainwp/mainwp-child/readme.txt

 * Preventative: Security improvements

 = 3.2.2 - 12-01-16 =
-* Fixed: an issue with activating the BackUpWordPress plugin
+* Fixed: An issue with activating the BackUpWordPress plugin
-* Fixed: an issue with edit user feature
+* Fixed: An issue with edit user feature
-* Fixed: an issue with activating the WP Rocket plugin
+* Fixed: An issue with activating the WP Rocket plugin
-* Fixed: an issue with displaying Scheduled Posts and Pages in the Recent Posts and Recent Pages widget
+* Fixed: An issue with displaying Scheduled Posts and Pages in the Recent Posts and Recent Pages widget
-* Fixed: an issue with false alert with PHP Max Execution time set to -1
+* Fixed: An issue with false alert with PHP Max Execution time set to -1
 * Fixed: incorrect links to the MainWP Child Setting page
-* Fixed: an issue with UpdraftPlus Pro version updates
+* Fixed: An issue with UpdraftPlus Pro version updates
-* Fixed: an issue with showing the MainWP Child Plugin updates in client reports when the MainWP Child Plugin is hidden
+* Fixed: An issue with showing the MainWP Child Plugin updates in client reports when the MainWP Child Plugin is hidden
 * Added: support for %sitename% and %site_url% tokens for directory path settings for the UpdraftPlus extension
-* Added: support for the new Edit Posts and Pages process
+* Added: Support for the new Edit Posts and Pages process
 * Added: 'mainwp_create_post_custom_author' hook
-* Added: support for the Reload remote destination function (MainWP Buddy Extension)
+* Added: Support for the Reload remote destination function (MainWP Buddy Extension)
-* Added: support for the new Wordfence options
+* Added: Support for the new Wordfence options
 * Updated: PHP recommendation bumped to 5.6

 = 3.2.1 - 10-26-16 =